How to Avoid the Bigger Lips Look From Braces.

 Your lips are the most sensitive parts of your body, experts say.
 More than a million nerve endings line them.
 Each little nerve can send a signal of pain when the lips are pushed and stretched by braces.

-After a day or two of stretching, your lips may also feel:
+After a day or two of stretching, your lips may also feel the following ways:

 Cut and Bruised